okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 Ensure you have a higher resolution in order to visualize the splits.
 Given that the example in the tutorial has just 1 DV and 1 IV, it will come out like steps as the only splits will occur on the x axis.

 The model itself is not necessarily that interesting in 1D, but over many dimensions it becomes far more interesting.

+**What happens when you use a random forest?**

+A Random Forest is a team of decision trees.
+What happens with a team of 10 trees?
+50 trees?
+500 trees?